Jyou965/machine_learning_on_chain_analysis_price_prediction_btc/README.md

 ---

 ## Contributors
-Jackie You, Jamal Rizvi and Clare Collity with the support of FinTech Boot Camp Staff
+Jackie You, Jamal Rizvi and Clare Collity with the support of UC Berkeley FinTech Boot Camp Staff